ac3lab/ac3lab.github.io/_posts/leverkusen-series/2024-05-27-post_leverkusen_3_en.md

 On the right wingback is Dutchman <b>Jeremie Frimpong</b>.
 The 23-year-old was signed from Bayer Leverkusen in the 20/21 season, but only established himself as a first-team regular the following season.
 Since then, it's been possible to see a big improvement in Frimpong's performance, which has become even clearer with the arrival of Xabi Alonso at the helm. <br/><br/>

 <div style="width: 100%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/Jeremie_Frimpong.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/Jeremie_Frimpong.png" class="img-fluid rounded z-depth-1" %}
 </div>

 The evolution in performance is clearly linked to <b>the change in the player's role, which became more attacking</b> with the arrival of the Spanish coach.
 We can see that, comparing Frimpong's first season as a starter at Leverkusen (the only one managed entirely by Gerardo Seoane) and the following two seasons, <b>the Dutchman's number of goal-scoring involvements has doubled.</b> <br/><br/>

 <div style="width: 100%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/FrimpogGA.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/FrimpogGA.png" class="img-fluid rounded z-depth-1" %}
 </div>

 It's important to note that Seoane was in charge of Leverkusen until the 8th round of the 22/23 Bundesliga season.
 In those 8 games, Frimpong scored two goals (an average of 0.25 goals per game).
 From matchday 9 onwards, with Xabi Alonso taking over as coach, Frimpong's number of goals per game rose to 0.5, showing that the period with the new coach had a much greater impact on his total number of goals and assists that season.<br/><br/>

 Looking at Frimpong's numbers pre-Xabi and post-Xabi, it's clear how much <b>the coach was a determining factor in the development of the Dutchman's offensive potential</b>.
 To show this more clearly, we looked at the heatmaps of all Frimpong's games from the 21/22 season to the current one, and grouped them into time intervals with data from 7 to 9 different games.
 In this way, we can better visualize the process of the Dutchman moving away from the defensive sector and towards the offensive sector, especially after Xabi Alonso's debut as coach on October 8, 2022.
 It's interesting to see, in the 23/24 season, <b>an intense occupation of the right side of the opponent's penalty area</b>. <br/><br/>

-{% include video.html path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/gif_frimpong_time_final.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=true %}
+{% include video.liquid path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/gif_frimpong_time_final.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=true %}

 Analyzing the statistics of these two players in the Bundesliga made it even clearer what we meant when we said that this team is marked by its extremely attacking wingbacks. <br/><br/>